ctdb-tunables — CTDB tunable configuration variables

 This parameter allows ctdb to ban a node if the node is misbehaving.

 When set to 0, this disables banning completely in the cluster and thus nodes can not get banned, even it they break.
 Don't set to 0 unless you know what you are doing.
-You should set this to the same value on all nodes to avoid unexpected behaviour.

 Maximum time in seconds to allow an event to run before timing out.
 This is the total time for all enabled scripts that are run for an event, not just a single event script.